lkim3834/Meetup-Organizer-Website/README.md

 - POST (Create): submit an entity to the specified resource, often causing a change in state/side effects on the server (back-end)
 - PUT (Update): replaces all current representations of the target resource with the request payload
 - DELETE (delete): deletes the specified resource
+3. USe AutoMapper
+    - why do we need AutoMapper?
+        a.
+To convert List<Character> to List<GetCharacterDto>
+        b.
+Map the objects by creating a new instance of the necessary class
+    - How to use them
+        a. install automapper through command (https://automapper.org/)
+        b.
+Add it on Program.cs file and CharacterService.cs